-Interest and financing costs of \$2,060,018 were recorded in Q2YTD 2021 compared to \$45,370 in Q2YTD 2020.
-The increase is due to the recognition on the statement of loss and comprehensive loss the accrued interest and cash transaction costs associated with the short term loan facility entered into in December 2020.
-Interest costs incurred on the long term loans continued to be capitalized into development assets until commercial production is reached.
-The prior year's amount primarily included recognition of interest expense from capitalized leases.
+Interest and financing costs of \$2,063,133 were recorded in Q3YTD 2021 compared to \$1,012,936 in Q3YTD 2020.
+The financing costs relate to the recognition on the statement of loss and comprehensive loss the accrued interest and cash transaction costs associated with the short term loan facility entered into in December 2019.
+Interest costs incurred on the long term loans were capitalized into development assets until commercial production is reached.

-An inventory adjustment of \$4,978,382 was recorded in Q2YTD 2020 and \$nil in the current year in order to adjust the carrying value of the Company's finished product inventory to its net realizable value in the prior year.
-The adjustment was made largely as a result of operating at below full capacity in Q2YTD 2020 and additional costs attributed to the various logistical challenges.
-Due to COVID-19 and the Company being in care and maintenance mode during Q2 YTD, there was no new production in the current year.
+An inventory adjustment of \$7,100,897 was recorded in Q3YTD 2020 and \$nil in the current year in order to adjust the carrying value of the Company's finished product inventory to its net realizable value in the prior year.
+The adjustment was made largely as a result of operating at below full capacity in Q3YTD 2020 and additional costs attributed to the various logistical challenges.
+Due to COVID-19 and the Company being in care and maintenance mode during Q2 YTD, there was only minimal production in the current year.

-The Company recorded miscellaneous income of \$1,406 from the sale of rock samples in Q2YTD 2020.
-There were no such sales in the current year.
+The Company recorded miscellaneous income of \$1,406 from the sale of rock samples in Q3YTD 2020.
+There were no such sales recorded in the current year.

-Total office expenses totalled \$31,033 for Q2YTD 2021 and was comparable to \$32,125 in Q2YTD 2020.
+Total office expenses totalled \$48,740 for Q3YTD 2021 and was comparable to \$58,372 in Q3YTD 2020.

-Personnel costs increased by \$23,384 to \$522,555 for Q2YTD 2021 from \$499,171 in the prior period.
-The increase was the result of allocation of a portion of the personnel costs capitalized to inventory in the prior year.
+Personnel costs was comparable and decreased by \$35,266 to \$730,094 for Q3YTD 2021 from \$765,300 in the prior period.
+Part of the decrease was due to reduced head count in Hudson, and there was an allocation of a portion of the personnel costs capitalized to inventory in the prior year.
 There was no production of inventory in the current year.